This One Mobility Exercise Loosens Tight Hips and Relieves Pelvic Floor Tension

 Advertisement

 The rock back "stretches the adductor group from many angles," Hanses says.
-And having long, loose adductors is advantageous, because your inner thigh muscles play an important part in stability and balance.
+And having long, loose adductors is advantageous because your inner thigh muscles play an important part in stability and balance.

-Indeed, the exercise's forward and backward rocking motion is beneficial for everyday movements, such as getting in and out of a car or sitting cross-legged on the floor, as well as advanced athletic maneuvers, Hanses says.
+The exercise's forward and backward rocking motion is beneficial for everyday movements, such as getting in and out of a car or sitting cross-legged on the floor, as well as advanced athletic maneuvers, Hanses says.

-4. It Enhances Knee Health
+4. It Enhances Your Knee Health

 When other leg muscles become weak or too tight, this can cause a damaging domino effect down to your knees.